vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/0-genai-landscape.md

   <label for="foundation-wrong2" class="quiz-option-next-easy" data-correct="false">📈 Logistic Regression</label>

   <div class="feedback-next-easy" data-feedback="correct">✅ Correct!
 GPT-4 is a foundation model.</div>
-  <div class="feedback-next-easy" data-feedback="wrong">❌ Not quite!
-Think of large models trained on general data.</div>
+  <div class="feedback-next-easy" data-feedback="wrong1">❌ Random Forest is a traditional machine learning algorithm, not a foundation model.
+Foundation models are large neural networks trained on diverse data.</div>
+  <div class="feedback-next-easy" data-feedback="wrong2">❌ Logistic Regression is a statistical method for classification, not a foundation model.
+Foundation models are massive neural networks like GPT, LLaMA, etc.</div>
 </div>
 </div>